handsomecode/InteractiveSideMenu/README.md

  Check out the [Sample](./Sample) project for more details and usage examples.

 # Known Issues
-There is [an issue](https://github.com/handsomecode/InteractiveSideMenu/issues/53) associated with the scaling of a UINavigationBar in iOS 11.
-Status bar background is hidden during side menu closing if `contentScale < 1`.
-This is an *iOS 11* issue and has been reported to Apple.
+There is [an issue](https://github.com/handsomecode/InteractiveSideMenu/issues/53) associated with the content controller's view not properly having the `safeAreaInsets` set.
+This causes the view's layout to shift when the side menu is closed.
+The issue appears to be tied to the transition options `contentScale` setting.
+Choosing a value in the range 0.87 - 0.91 causes the `safeAreaInsets.top` to be set to `0.0`.
+The default value of the library is no longer within this range but be mindful if changing that value for your own application.

 # Requirements